 The submission process for proposed papers for ICC 2023 is now open.
-You may submit your paper proposals at
+You may submit your poster and oral abstract proposals at

 Once your proposal is submitted, you will be instructed to visit our payment site.
 Once the submission fee is paid, your proposal will be reviewed by the process described in the Author’s Manual.
 Please follow the guidelines of the Author’s Manual in preparing your proposal and writing your paper if approved.